 Below this shape, create another shape with a dark brown fill.
 Make its edges using the Eraser Tool.

-Well, perhaps, these are all the techniques of creating ice cubes, proceed to the glass.
+These are all the techniques of creating ice cubes, so let's proceed to the glass.

 The light is refracted in the edges of the glass, forming dark lines.
 With the Rectangle Tool (M), create a rectangle.

 Keep the rectangle selected, go to Object > Create Gradient Mesh... and set the number of rows and columns in the dialog box as shown below.